AdobeDocs/marketo.pt-BR/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-date-time-a-b-testing.md

    ![](assets/image2014-9-12-15-3a41-3a40.png)

-1. Use o controle deslizante para escolher qual porcentagem do público-alvo você deseja no teste A/B e clique em **Próxima**.
+1. Use o controle deslizante para escolher qual porcentagem do público-alvo você deseja no teste A/B e clique em **Avançar**.

    ![](assets/image2014-9-12-15-3a41-3a53.png)